 Always be polite when communicating with airline personnel.
 They have quite a bit of responsibility to make sure you arrive at your destination safely and on time.
-Don’t chitchat with them too long, and avoid taking up too much of their time.
-Chances are, there are people behind you who need their attention.
-When someone from the airline or airport asks you a question, give a direct answer with respect.
+Don’t chitchat with them too long and avoid taking up too much of their time.
+Chances are, there are other people who need their attention.
+When someone from the airline or the airport asks you a question, give a direct answer with respect.
 Don’t forget to say thank you.

 Smells and Sounds

 If you are sick, don’t fly.
-The small space in the fuselage of a plane practically insures that your germs will spread, even during a short flight.
-However, if you cough or sneeze on the plane, do so in the crook of your elbow and away from others.
-Carry fragrance-free hand sanitizer and use it whenever you touch a common area to prevent the spread of germs.
+The small space in the plane practically ensures that your germs will spread, even during a short flight.
+If you cough or sneeze on the plane, do so in the crook of your elbow and away from others.
+Carry a small container of fragrance-free hand sanitizer and use it whenever you touch a common area to prevent the spread of germs.